levigutt/testsimple-php/readme.md

 ./prove.php [dir]
 ```

+`prove.php` will load the framework and set up the test object in variable
+`$assert`.

-it loads from `tests/` unless you specify another directory.
+it loads tests from the directory `tests/` unless you specify another

-when using `prove.php` the test object is always named `$assert`.
+directory.

 `prove.php` will capture any exceptions thrown, so that an error in one file
 doesn't stop execution of the remaining files. exceptions are reported as